math77/weird-actions/README.md

 Same mechanism as above plus using the amount minted in the current collection as the unlocker.
 Only those who minted X in the first collection will get a token in the plugged collection on the set date

+#### Burn, and the amount burned decides the artwork

+It allows the creator to make groups of artworks and decide how many tokens need to be burned to receive from each group.

+E.g.

+	* 10 tokens burned to mint from group 1
+	* 30 tokens burned to mint from group 2
+	* 60 tokens burned to mint from group 3

+Allow the tokenURI function to receive the burnt amount to be used in generative art cases

 #### "Share" a token

 Allows the owner of a media to share it with someone else, as a gift!